Bukit Brown Cemetery: Municipal acquisition and creation of Bukit Brown

-Talks on the creation of a municipal (Note: From 1848 to 1951, Singapore was run under the Municipal Commission of Singapore, the present-day Government of Singapore.)
-Chinese cemetery had been ongoing since the 1880s, following complaints of restrictions placed on existing Chinese cemeteries.
-In the early twentieth century, following closures of cemeteries with max occupancies, old cemeteries being redeveloped, and fewer private cemeteries being made, the creation of a municipal cemetery became more important, especially for Chinese who were non-Christian or poor.
+Talks on the creation of a municipal Chinese cemetery had been ongoing since the 1880s, following complaints of restrictions placed on existing Chinese cemeteries.
+In the early twentieth century, following closures of cemeteries with maximum occupancies, older cemeteries being redeveloped, and fewer private cemeteries being made, the creation of a municipal cemetery became more important.
 Due to the urgency of the situation, some Chinese did not mind being buried in a municipal cemetery if it meant ignoring traditional burial methods involving geomancy.

 (L–R) Tan Kheam Hock and Lim Boon Keng were supporters of the establishment of a municipal cemetery for the Chinese.

-The first official mention of a municipal Chinese cemetery was as early as 1904, when a group of Chinese residents, including Peranakan social activist Lim Boon Keng, suggested that the Municipal Commissioners "set aside a burial ground for their use to be managed on the lines of the Christian Cemetery".
-In 1906, Lim again suggested the inception of a proper burial site for the Chinese community, which the Municipal Commission unanimously agreed to.
-Straits-born businessman Ching Keng Lee also agreed on the importance of a municipal cemetery for the Chinese, as it would help Chinese people of lower or middle income to afford burials.
+The first official mention of a municipal Chinese cemetery was as early as 1904, when a group of Chinese residents, including Chinese social activist Lim Boon Keng, suggested that the commissioners "set aside a burial ground for their use to be managed on the lines of the Christian Cemetery".
+In 1906, Lim again suggested the inception of a proper burial site for the Chinese community, which the Commission unanimously agreed to.
+Straits-born businessman Ching Keng Lee also agreed on its importance, as it helped Chinese people of lower or middle income to afford burials.
 Singaporean politician Tan Kheam Hock also supported the establishment of a public Chinese cemetery.
-In 1917, Tan asked whether progress had been made in acquiring land at Bukit Brown to re-purpose it as a Chinese burial ground.
-In Song Ong Siang's One Hundred Years' History of the Chinese in Singapore (1923), Tan was described as their "rememberer".
-After Bukit Brown Cemetery was opened, he would manage the cemetery until his death.
+In Song Ong Siang's One Hundred Years' History of the Chinese in Singapore (1923), Tan was described as their "remembrancer" on the Municipal Board.
+After Bukit Brown Cemetery was opened, Tan managed the cemetery until his death.